OluwadareLab/EmbedTAD/README.md

 ## Run EmbedTAD
 ### Parameters
-* -i or --input: n\timesn matrix file (Required).
+* -i or --input: nXn matrix file (Required).
-* -r or --resolution: Resolution of the n \times n matrix such as 5000 for 5Kb, 10000 for 10Kb (Required).
+* -r or --resolution: Resolution of the nXn matrix such as 5000 for 5Kb, 10000 for 10Kb (Required).
 * -o or --output: output file name without extension (Required).
 * -w or --worker: which version you want to use (OPTIONAL).
 Available option: CPU, GPU.
 Default: GPU
 * -n or --normalization: if you want to normalize your input matrix with Gaussian Filter (OPTIONAL).
 Available option: True, False.
 Default: True